Ïã¸ÛÁùºÏ²Ê¼´Ê±¿ª½±

 Seek out parks and playgrounds

 With over 150 playgrounds dotted across the city, you won’t have to go too far to find a green space for your toddlers to blow off some steam.
-A favorite one of local parents is the Blatterwiese playground in ´Üü°ù¾±³¦³óhorn, the leafy park on the eastern shore of the ´Üü°ù¾±³¦³ósee.
+A favorite of local parents is the Blatterwiese playground in ´Üü°ù¾±³¦³óhorn, the leafy park on the eastern shore of the ´Üü°ù¾±³¦³ósee.
 It offers a big sand pit, four different-sized slides and plenty of swings.
-There’s also a splash pool in summer.
+There’s also a splash pool in the summer.

 Set sail on the ´Üü°ù¾±³¦³ósee